Chisw/gagu/gagu-website/src/pages/docs/development/type-definition.md

 ---
-title: Type Definition
+title: Type Definition ⏳
 layout: ../../../layouts/DocLayout.astro
 ---

-# Type Definition
+# Type Definition ⏳

+This section will be available after v1.0.0 is released.